joowani/dtags/README.rst

 Do you have too many git repositories or vagrant machines to manage?
 Does your work require you to switch between the same directories over and over?
-Are you a lazy programmer who is always looking ways to type less?
+Are you a lazy programmer who is always looking for ways to type less?
 If you answered *yes* to any of these questions, then **dtags** may be for you!

 Features